jetstack/tarmak/docs/developer-guide.rst

 Release Checklist
 -----------------

-This is a list to collect task manual tasks/checks necessary for cutting a release of Tarmak:
+This is a list to collect manual tasks/checks necessary for cutting a release of Tarmak:

 Before tagging a release:

 * Update the CHANGELOG
-* Ensure wing release is updated in terraform (not easily possible as we protect the download by the hash we don't know yet, `#8
+* Ensure Wing release is updated in Terraform (not easily possible as we protect the download by the hash we don't know yet, `#8
   <https://github.com/jetstack/tarmak/issues/8>`_)
 * Branch out minor releases into ``release-x.y``